 Why We Have Troops in Afghanistan

-It’s hard to believe that tomorrow we will again honor those who lost their lives on September 11, 2001.
-It’ll be eleven years already.
+It’s hard to believe that this week we will again honor those who lost their lives on September 11, 2001.
+It’ll be twelve years already.
 Few would have predicted a decade ago that we’d still have troops in Afghanistan.
-Not long ago the Department of Defense announced the 2,000th American died in our war in Afghanistan; what a conspicuous milestone.
+Not long ago the Department of Defense announced the 2,200th American died in our war in Afghanistan; what a conspicuous milestone.

-The latest threat to the U.S. mission in Afghanistan is particularly evil and poses a real challenge to combat – that is a rising toll of “green-on-blue” killings, in which gunmen dressed in the uniforms of the Afghan army or police open fire on American or coalition troops.
-Fifteen were killed that way in August 2012 alone, including 10 U.S. soldiers; the year-to-date total of 45 deaths already exceeds by half the number recorded in 2011.
+The gravest threat to the U.S. mission in Afghanistan is particularly evil and remains a real concern for our troops in theatre – that is a the continued threat from Inside-the-Wire attacks, in which gunmen dressed in the uniforms of the Afghan army or police open fire on American or coalition troops.

 The question was asked by a U.S. Citizen who does not agree with or who does not understand exactly why our men and women of the Armed Forces are in the Middle East.

 The responses you see below are provided by Kent R. Jones, President and CEO of Defensive Countermeasures Institute, LLC.
-His personal security expertise is derived from over 35 years combined military and federal government service spanning five continents.
+His personal experience with conflict is derived from over 35 years combined military and federal government service spanning five continents.
 He is also a veteran of US Special Operations.

 Q: Can someone remind me why we are in Afghanistan?